Auto insurance claim process: A detailed guide of the top 10 companies

 Deductible Waiver Situations

-Some providers waive deductibles in specific situations:
+Some insurance companies waive your deductibles under specific situations:

-- Not-at-fault accidents: USAA and State Farm may waive deductibles when another driver is clearly at fault
+- Not-at-fault accidents: USAA and State Farm may waive deductibles when another driver is clearly at fault.

 - Multiple policy holders: If both drivers have the same insurance company

-— Insurance Consumer Advocate: Always ask your insurance provider about deductible options before filing a claim.
+Insurance Consumer Advocate: Always ask your insurance provider about deductible options before filing a claim.
 For minor damage just above your deductible amount, it might be more cost-effective to pay out-of-pocket rather than risk a premium increase.

 Actionable Tips to Streamline Your Insurance Claims Process